cosmos/ibc/spec/ics-020-fungible-token-transfer/README.md

 ## Forwards Compatibility

+This initial standard uses version "ics20-1" in the channel handshake.

-A future version of this standard could use a different version in the channel handshake.
+A future version of this standard could use a different version in the channel handshake, and safely alter the packet data format & packet handler semantics.

 ## Example Implementation